Did you know that up to 40% of dogs suffer from allergies? And this number is increasing year-on-year.

 And how can leaky gut contribute to food allergies?
 Scott goes on to explain "The problem with those big holes is that things can pass through that aren’t meant to, including undigested food matter, toxins and yeast.
 The body will notice those undigested food particles as foreign invaders and start to attack them.
 This is how allergies and food sensitivities develop."

-Bone broth, and particularly our concentrated bone broth for dogs, is loaded with viscous gelatin to assist with plugging the large holes and aide in restoring the lining of the gut.
+Bone broth, and particularly our concentrated bone broth for dogs, is loaded with viscous gelatine to assist with plugging the large holes and aide in restoring the lining of the gut.

 Kefir is a fermented milk drink that contains naturally occuring yeast and probiotic bacteria as well as high amounts of lactase - the enzyme which consumes much of the lactose in the fermentation process.
 Kefir is most commonly made with cows or goats milk but can also me made with coconut, soy or rice milks.